 - 1. Use lossless transmission line elements to simulate the scenarios that you calculated waveforms for in the theory section.
 Compare your simulation and calculations. - 2.
 Build these scenarios from the theory section in the RF lab and record measured voltages at the oscilloscope terminals.
-Compare your simulation, calculations and theory.
-The expectation in this class is that you can make simulations, calculations and theory match well, and that any deviations between them are \quantitatively\ explained. (e.g.: "the electrical length of the connector is 1cm, which accounts for the extra 1cm of length extracted from the waveform" is better than "these don't match because we didn't account for electrical length of connectors.") - 3.
-Optional extra credit: Repeat your simulations of Figure 1 using a lossy transmission line element and an appropriate model to set your series resistance to 30milliOhm/m and then 10hm/m.
-How does this series resistance affect your measured waveforms?
-These links will help you implement a lossy transmission line model:
+Compare your simulation, calculations and theory. - a.
+Don't forget about the "out-term" setting on function generators.
+It should be set to Hi-Z, and if not your measurements will appear to be off by a factor of 2. - b.
+The expectation in this class is that you can make simulations, calculations and theory match well, and that any deviations between them are quantitatively explained. (e.g.: "the virtual length of the connector is 1cm, which accounts for the extra 1cm of length extracted from the waveform" is better than "these don't match because we didn't account for electrical length of connectors.") - c.
+Achieving these quantitative descriptions may require you to perform a process called parasitic optimization, where you add parasitic elements to your simulation and adjust them until it matches your measurements.
+A little parasitic inductance (approx. nH) in series with grounded elements is often all you need.
+(This is especially important for short terminations.)